Table Of Contents

 Charging your EV at home is both affordable and convenient.
 To achieve the best charging speed with your residential electrical infrastructure, it is essential to install a Level 2 EV charger with the help of a qualified EV charger installation professional.

-Additionally, one utility in Mississippi offers EV charger rebates:
+There is one utility in Mississippi that currently offers EV charger rebates:

 Mississippi Power has an online marketplace with instant rebates on Level 2 EV chargers, including hardwired and plug-in models.
 The amount of the rebate varies based on the product you select.